 Essential Materials and Tools for Your Birdhouse Project

 Choosing the right materials is key to keeping predators away.
 For example, an 8″ metal stovepipe baffle keeps out climbing mammals and snakes.
-On the other hand, a wobbling PVC baffle only stops climbing mammals5.
-Hardware cloth, a stiff material, is also good for keeping predators out, but it’s hard to work with5.
+On the other hand, a wobbling PVC baffle only stops climbing mammals.
+Hardware cloth, a stiff material, is also good for keeping predators out, but it’s hard to work with.

 Here’s what you’ll need for your birdhouse project: